 The young Buffon earned a diploma in law at the age of 19 then, to his family's horror, abandoned law for science.
 After a fairly brief stint in mathematics, he moved on to natural history.
 Over the years, he established a long list of successes — and enemies.
-Fellow savants disliked him for his hasty assertions and grand ideas — true or not, he had a reputation for never personally examining any wild animal he described.
+Fellow savants disliked him for his hasty assertions and grand ideas — whether or not he deserved it, he had a reputation for never personally examining any wild animal he described.
 Even more, his contemporaries resented his literary and political successes, and they seethed when the first edition of his Natural History sold out in several weeks.
 If Buffon minded their displeasure, it was hardly obvious.
 Commitments forced him to be in Paris regularly, mostly to direct Jardin du Roi, one of France's leading scientific institutions, but he preferred his own science park at Montbard, near the village of Buffon.
 It was largely in isolation at Montbard where he felt most comfortable and did his best work.